Entroper/factorio-server/README.md

     ./init.sh /home/entroper/my-factorio my-factorio

 ## configure.sh
-This will copy a set of map preset files and a server settings file to the `config` directory of your Factorio volume.
-You only need to provide the name of the server settings and map presets, e.g.
+This will copy a server settings file and a set of map preset files to the `config` directory of your Factorio volume.
+You only need to provide the name of the server settings and map presets, e.g.:

     ./configure.sh base rail-world